Agricultural assessment program: overview

 Eligibility requirements

-Eligibility is determined by the assessor or board of assessors where the application is filed.
-If denied, the applicant has the right to an administrative review by the Board of Assessment Review.
+The assessor or board of assessors determines eligibility.
+If your application is denied, you have the right to administrative review by the board of assessment review.

 Land generally must consist of seven or more acres that were used in the preceding two years for the production for sale of crops, livestock, or livestock products.